andre-sequeira10/HPC-Quantum/part1_quantum_computing_and_classical_simulation.md

 ```
 Bell states are a special class of entangled states that exhibit strong correlations between the qubits.
 They are used in many quantum algorithms and protocols, such as quantum teleportation and quantum key distribution.
 Bell states cannot be factorized into a tensor product of individual qubit states, i.e. they are *entangled* states which makes it even harder to simulate classically with a Schrodinger type statevector simulator.

 >**NOTE**: Simulating 40 qubits with a Schrodinger type statevector simulator require 16 TB of memory (See Table 1).
 However, even though we had HPC system with a memory to say 100 qubits, it doesn't mean we would be able to simulate every quantum system, because the computing time will be, in general, **exponential** since we are simulating n-qubit gates that happen natively at the hardware level in an actual quantum computer.
-However, there is still circuit classes where classically efficient simulation is indeed possible in polynomial time such as *Clifford circuits* - composed of gates of the set {H, CNOT, S}.
+However, there is still circuit classes where classically efficient simulation is indeed possible in polynomial time as a function of the number of qubits, for instance, *Clifford circuits* - composed of gates of the set {H, CNOT, S}.
 >
 >Bell states or in general n-qubit Greenberger-Horne-Zeilinger (GHZ) states,